 Furthermore, in regard to firm-related factors, the analysis indicates that the extent to which firms benefit from university knowledge is also shaped by their internal strategies for knowledge exploration and exploitation, as well as their structural characteristics.
-Firms that rely broadly on external sources of information, on innovation cooperation and are more inclined toward more radical product/process innovations place higher value on academic knowledge.
-In addition, firms belonging to technology or knowledge intensive sectors and firms with high absorptive capacity (captured by the intensity of in-house R&D expenditures) draw more from universities in their innovative activities.
-With respect to firm size, the evidence is mixed: an increase in size increases the value attributed to academic knowledge but at a decreasing marginal rate.
+Firms that rely broadly on external sources of information, on innovation cooperation and are more inclined toward radical product/process innovations, place higher value on academic knowledge.
+In addition, firms belonging to technology or knowledge intensive sectors and firms with high absorptive capacity-captured by the intensity of in-house R&D expenditures-draw more from universities in their innovation activities.
+Finally, with respect to firm size, the evidence is mixed: an increase in size increases the value attributed to academic knowledge but at a decreasing marginal rate.
 This may conciliate the opposing results of previous studies.
-Finally, the greatest value is perceived by small and young firms that perform in-house R&D.

 The remainder of the paper is organized as follows.
-Starting with the theoretical and empirical background about industry-university linkages, Section 2 then develops the research hypotheses.
+Starting from the theoretical and empirical background about university-industry linkages, Sect.
+2 develops the research hypotheses.
 Section 3 describes the data and the econometric model used to test the hypotheses.
-Section 4 discusses the results and Section 5 concludes.
+Section 4 presents the results and Sect.
+5, the main conclusions and some policy recommendations.

-2. Theoretical framework and hypotheses development
+2 Theoretical framework and hypotheses development

-The increasing importance of knowledge in modern regional and national innovation systems implies a larger role of knowledge producing and disseminating institutions like universities in industrial innovation.
+The increasing importance of knowledge in modern regional and national innovation systems implies a larger role of knowledge producing and disseminating institutions, like universities, for industrial innovation.
 The literature on university-industry linkages has considerably increased in recent decades, recognizing universities and other research institutions as key actors for economic growth and international competitiveness.
-Researchers have analyzed the transfer of knowledge generated in such relationships, centering their attention on the variety of knowledge transfer mechanisms (Bekkers and Bodas Freitas, 2008; D'Este and Patel, 2007; Geuna and Muscio, 2009; Landry et al., 2010) and on the characteristics of involved actors.
+Researchers have analyzed the transfer of knowledge generated in such relationships, centering their attention on the variety of knowledge transfer mechanisms (Bekkers and Bodas Freitas 2008; D'Este and Patel 2007; Geuna and Muscio 2009; Landry et al. 2010) and on the characteristics of involved actors.

-In general, factors affecting the process of knowledge and technology transfer can be divided into two broad categories: one concerning demand-side factors, i.e. factors related to individual firms (Laursen and Salter, 2004; Santoro and Bierly, 2006; Fontana et al., 2006, Yli et al., 2001; Mowery et al., 1996; Van Wijk et al., 2008), and another concerning supply-side factors, i.e. factors related to individual universities (Siegel et al., 2003; Azagra-Caro, 2007; Schartinger et al., 2001; Link et al., 2007; Friedman and Silberman, 2003; Caldera and Debande, 2010; D'Este and Perkmann, 2011).
-The present paper extends this literature investigating the impact of the environment and institutional context, with a particular focus on the role of national university systems.
+In general, factors affecting the process of knowledge and technology transfer can be divided into two broad categories: one concerning demand-side factors, i.e. factors related to individual firms (Laursen and Salter 2004; Santoro and Bierly 2006; Fontana et al. 2006; Yli-Renko et al. 2001; Mowery et al. 1996; Van Wijk et al. 2008), and another concerning supply-side factors, i.e. factors related to individual universities (Siegel et al. 2003a, b; Azagra-Caro 2007; Schartinger et al. 2001; Link et al. 2007; Friedman and Silberman 2003; Caldera and Debande 2010; D'Este and Perkmann 2011).
+The present paper extends this literature by investigating the impact of the environment and institutional context, with a particular focus on the role of national university systems.

-Some theoretical models and conceptual frameworks developed to understand university-industry relationships and their role in knowledge-based innovation systems have highlighted the importance of environmental factors.
+Some theoretical models and conceptual frameworks developed to understand universityindustry relationships and their role in knowledge-based innovation systems have highlighted the importance of environmental factors.
 In describing his "Contingent Effectiveness Model of Technology Transfer", Bozeman (2000) recognizes the active role of governments and universities in technology development and transfer.
 Governments can operate as producers of research, supplying applied research and technology to industry, or as brokers, developing policies for industrial technology development and innovation.
-From this point of view, legislative initiatives are crucial to fostering R&D cooperation among actors, in particular, in creating a favorable environment for university-industry interaction.
+From this point of view, legislative initiatives are crucial to fostering R&D cooperation among actors and, to create a favorable environment for university-industry interaction in particular.

 Bercovitz and Feldmann (2006) propose an evolutionary scheme where such relationships are formed through a series of formal and informal channels and are influenced not only by firm and university characteristics and strategies but also by the policy context for innovation.
-In such a framework, the legal, economic and institutional environments determine the role and the type of university knowledge production and the entrepreneurial orientation of university and research systems.
+In such a framework, the legal, economic and institutional environment determine the role and the type of university knowledge production, as well as the entrepreneurial orientation of university and research systems.